 GER 376I - Survey of German Literature II, 3 credit hours

-Prerequisite(s): At least one of GER 263I, GER 275I or GER 310I or permission of instructor.
+Prerequisite(s): GER 202, equivalent or permission of instructor.

 A survey of German literature from Romanticism to the 20th century.
 GER 376I and GER 375I may be taken in any order.